voedger/voedger-kb/se.md

   - Implement request coalescing to handle multiple similar requests as one
   - Design systems to wake only necessary number of workers
   - Use event notification mechanisms that support exclusive wake-ups

 ---

-### Memory Leaks & Resource Leaks
-- **What it is:** Failing to release memory or other resources (like sockets, file handles) after use, resulting in gradually growing usage.
-- **Why it’s bad:**
-  - Eventually starves the system of memory or OS handles.
-  - Leads to performance degradation and potential crashes over time.
-- **Better approach:**
-  - Use try-with-resources, RAII (Resource Acquisition Is Initialization), or automatic memory management where possible.
-  - Ensure you always close or release resources in finally blocks (in languages where manual resource management is needed).

----